ContainerCraft/Konductor/README.md

 ### Tips for Success

-- **Keep your dependencies up to date:** Regularly update the tools and libraries used in your project.
+- **Keep Your Dependencies Up to Date:** Regularly update the tools and libraries used in your project.
+- **Enforce Type Checking:** Use Pyright to catch type errors early in the development process.
-- **Document your changes:** Update the README and other documentation as your project evolves.
+- **Document Your Changes:** Update the README and other documentation as your project evolves.
-- **Engage with the community:** Join the [ContainerCraft Community Discord](https://discord.gg/Jb5jgDCksX) to get support and share your experiences.
+- **Engage with the Community:** Join the [ContainerCraft Community Discord](https://discord.gg/Jb5jgDCksX) to get support and share your experiences.

 ## How-To (Boilerplate Instructions)